ezsystems/commerce-documentation/docs/guide/erp_integration/remotepriceprovider.md

 ## Response from the ERP/Web.Connector

-The ERP provides a price response using the UBL Format.
+The ERP provides a price response using the UBL format.
 The whole ERP response object is returned back to `RemotePriceProvider` and is used for price calculation.

 For each requested product an `orderLine` in the response can be provided.